Shopify/polaris/src/components/ChoiceList/README.md

 ### Single choice list

-Allows the merchant to select one option from a list.
+Allows merchants to select one option from a list.

 - Make sure all options are an either/or choice.